ablacan/NewInML2022_ICML/README.md

 This year, we initiate a call for extended abstracts (3 content pages excluding references and additional material).
 This year's NewInML session further targets newcomers to the ML community, seeking writing practice and feedback to have the possibility to share their work at top conferences later on.
 To this aim, we are encouraging abstracts submissions and participations to our "Writing support" presentation at the workshop.
 It will be followed by a discussion with the authors for more tailored feedback and advice on their submitted abstracts.
 Therefore, this consists of a writing exercise though we also highly value promising works and novelties on subjects covered in the ICML main conference.
 The best selected abstracts authors will have the opportunity to give a short presentation of their work and win an award.

 All topics related to machine learning are welcome.
 They include (but are not limited to):
-- Computer Vision
-- Natural Language Processing
-- Graph Neural Networks
-- Meta Learning
-- Transfer Learning
+- General Machine Learning (active learning, clustering, online learning, ranking, reinforcement learning, supervised, semi- and self-supervised learning, time series analysis, etc.)
-- Reinforcement Learning
+- Deep Learning (architectures, generative models, deep reinforcement learning, etc.)
-- Deep Learning Theory
+- Learning Theory (bandits, game theory, statistical learning theory, etc.)
-- Deep Learning Interpretability
-- Fairness and Privacy
-- Automated Machine Learning
-- Bayesian Machine Learning
-- Causal Inference
+- Optimization (convex and non-convex optimization, matrix/tensor methods, stochastic, online, non-smooth, composite, etc.)
+- Probabilistic Inference (Bayesian methods, graphical models, Monte Carlo methods, etc.)
-- Adversarial Machine Learning
+- Trustworthy Machine Learning (accountability, causality, fairness, privacy, robustness, etc.)
-- Data, Competitions, Implementations, and Software
-- Applications
-- Neuroscience and Cognitive Science
-- Optimization
+- Applications (computational biology, crowdsourcing, healthcare, neuroscience, social good, climate science, etc.)

 ## Guidelines to authors
 To practice writing good ICML papers, authors are **requested** to submit papers **respecting** the ICML [format and instructions](https://icml.cc/Conferences/2022/CallForPapers). **All submissions must be in PDF format.
 Submissions are limited to 3 content pages, including all figures and tables; additional pages containing the ICML paper checklist and references are allowed.** Submitted abstracts **must** be anonymous and respect the ICML format and template.
 Submissions that do not follow the format will be rejected.
 We restrict submissions to first authors with no prior accepted publication at ICML/NeurIPS main conferences and which are **not under review or accepted elsewhere**.
 Papers having been rejected before should be revised before submission to New In ML.
 We recommend sharing previous reviews with your new reviewers.
 Submitted papers will be reviewed by expert reviewers in a double-blind manner.
 Accepted abstracts could expect further coaching and mentorship if both reviewers and authors agree to communicate.